jacobmott/PhaserEditor/README.md

-# PhaserEditor
+# These are phaser editor experiments:
-Experiments with phaser editor
+**-**: If a feature wants a shared ui component, it imports it directly into itself